 Keep up-to-date with what's happening in the field of suicide prevention in Scotland by viewing our news articles.

 The potential impact of the media on suicide rates has been known for a long time.
-There is significant evidence from around the world to indicate that highly sensationalised reporting of suicides providing detailed descriptions of method can and does lead to 'copycat' suicides.

-Choose Life also endorses Samaritans media guidelines (external link), which include information on ‘copycat’ suicides and social contagion.
+The National Programme also endorses Samaritans media guidelines (external link), which include information on ‘copycat’ suicides and social contagion.

 The message is that if you’re worried about someone, asking directly about their feelings can help to save their life.

 We will deliver the campaign message in the following ways:

 - making posters, information cards and advice leaflets widely available in communities

 - campaign posters in public toilets